Toloka/docs/en/template-builder/reference/plugin.trigger.md

 You can also set conditions in the `conditions` property that must be met in order for the trigger to fire.

-In the following example, the `plugin.trigger` component is used to modify the original search query: the word "bobtail" is added to the word "cats".
+In the following example, the `plugin.trigger` component is used to modify the original search query: the word "cats" is added to the word "bobtail".
 This happens immediately after the task is loaded.

 [![View example in the sandbox](../_images/buttons/view-example.svg)](https://ya.cc/t/lxI6fdnn4PTHN4)